8 tech E&O claims examples

-Miscommunication, data breaches, and poor business protocols can lead to costly lawsuits for information technology consultants.
-A customer might blame you for cyberattacks that were caused by their own negligence or those of their employees, resulting in legal fees and a financial loss.
+Miscommunication, data breaches, and poor business protocols can lead to costly lawsuits for IT consultants.
+A customer might blame you for cyberattacks that were caused by their own negligence or those of their employees, resulting in legal fees and a financial loss for you.

 Whether you’re involved in technology products, technology services, telecommunications, e-commerce, or any other professional services in the tech sector, there are many claims scenarios that could put your company at risk.

 What kind of lawsuits are covered by tech E&O insurance?

 Errors and omissions policies, also known as professional liability insurance, vary in terms of liability and omissions coverage.
 Policies that include cyber liability insurance are called technology errors and omissions insurance, or tech E&O. You might also see this coverage called tech professional liability insurance.

 It’s important to check with your insurance company about your E&O coverage to make sure you’re aware of the exclusions and limitations within your policy.
 Continuous coverage is also crucial, since E&O is a claims-made policy that must be active when you file a claim.

-These are some of the more common E&O claims that your errors and omissions liability policy may cover:
+These are some of the more common E&O claims that your technology errors and omissions policy may cover:

 1. Clients' data breaches